 Import accounts, leads, or other data

-Whether your data is stored in spreadsheets, databases, or other systems, you’ll probably want to import the data into Dynamics 365 for Customer Engagement so you can keep track of all your customer information in one place.
+Whether your data is stored in spreadsheets, databases, or other systems, you’ll probably want to import the data into Dynamics 365 Customer Engagement (on-premises) so you can keep track of all your customer information in one place.

 You can import any type of information, such as accounts, leads, or opportunities – even activities or cases.
 (The different types of information are called “record types.”)
 Contacts typically come from an email program.
 You can read about this here: More information: Import contacts

 Step 1: Get your import file ready

 First, you’ll need to get your data into a file.